It’s hard to learn how to work with big data without experiencing the sheer scale of information that can be involved.

 Real-world data can be almost anything and in any form.
 When almost everything individuals and businesses do is recorded as digital information, then that information can be analyzed for patterns and trends.
 This has created the potential for businesses to answer the kind of questions they never could before.

-“When you ask most business school students to pull data, usually you’re asking them to pull specific data out of a pre-packaged system,” said Professor Jeremy Petranka, assistant dean for the program.
+“When you ask most business school students to pull data, usually you’re asking them to pull specific data out of a pre-packaged system,” said Professor Jeremy Petranka, senior associate dean for the program.
 “If you’re only looking for cost of goods sold, that’s all well and good.
 But real world data doesn’t look like that.”

 “Rather than giving them a sandpit to play in, we’re saying, ‘here’s the whole beach -- go find what we need.’”

 Students bring that experience to bear in final term projects, working with companies to solve specific business problems using actual data, in whatever form it takes.